 Twentieth Century period pieces often tint the screen to favor filters because it "evokes the period."
-Usually, filmmakers and photographers even use the same colors for their respective periods, such as beige and coffee brown for The '90s, dark blue or magenta for The '80s, bright orange for The '60s, high contrast and shiny for The '50s, brownish/orange red and sea-foam green for The '30s, or monochrome and grainy for The Twenties.
+Usually, filmmakers and photographers even use the same colors for their respective periods, such as beige and coffee brown for The '90s, dark blue or magenta for the The '80s, bright orange for The '60s, high contrast and shiny for the The '50s, brownish/orange red and sea-foam green for the 1930s, or monochrome and classic for The Roaring '20s.

 How these filters "evoke the period" are due to what color schemes were popular to emulate the zeitgeist throughout each decade and due to the technological advancements of film and camera throughout the past century.
+Of course, with many recordings of the era inevitably suffering from the passing of time, these imitations usually replicate how said recordings look today in their heavily damaged state, rather than trying to make it look like mint-condition (perhaps out of a fear of invoking Reality Is Unrealistic).
 To break it down:

-- Silent Era (1880s to 1920s): Low resolution, considerable film damage, high contrast values with little to no grayscale, blacked out edge gradient forming an ellipse/round rect or a vignette, occasional film skips, intertitles and piano music.
+- Silent Era (1880s to mid-1920s): Low resolution, considerable film damage, high contrast values with little to no grayscale, blacked out edge gradient forming an ellipse/round rect or a vignette, occasional film skips, intertitles and piano music.
+Likely to be Undercranked, resulting in manic, jittery motions.

-- Talkie Era (late 1920s and 1930s): Same as the above except with improved resolution, a balanced grayscale that now filters all colors, probably no vignette, and of course sound replacing the piano.
+- Talkie Era (late 1920s and 1930s): Same as the above except with improved resolution, a balanced grayscale that now filters all colors, probably no vignette, and of course sound replacing the piano, albeit sounding quite tinny and/or fuzzy.
 Early color films only filtered red and bluish-green.

-- Golden Era (1940s-1950s): Despite the existence of color film, which now use three tones instead of two, is usually represented by black and white or sepia.
+- Golden Era (1940s to mid-1960s): Despite the existence of full-color film, which now use three tones instead of two, is usually represented by black and white or sepia (as color motion pictures were still a rarity at the time due to the high expense of color film stock).
 Quality is typically crisp with film damage reduced.

-- Color Era (1960s-1970s): Uses color film but has a yellow/orange color bias with certain hues missing.
+- Color Era (late 1960s to early 1980s): Uses color film but has a yellow/orange color bias with certain hues missing.
 Film damage is equivalent to Golden Era.
 Resolution is dropped if imitating the newly emerging cheap personal camcorders of the time, often adding additional film damage and especially additional skips.

-- Video Era (1980s-1990s): Brighter colors though not quite right, often with biases of green, blue, or magenta.
+- Video Era (1980s to 1990s): Brighter colors though not quite right, often with biases of green, blue, or magenta.
 Lower resolution and VCR tracking filters are often a feature.
 Film damage is no longer included, despite existing until the digital era. (and often being reproduced artificially in said era) Camcorder footage is usually just lower resolution and a little washed out.

-- Digital Era (2000s-present): True color, 1080p or higher resolution, though due to streaming bandwidth limitations early 2000s videos may be dropped in resolution to look authentic.
+- Digital Era (2000s onward): True color, 1080p or higher resolution, though due to streaming bandwidth limitations early 2000s videos may be dropped in resolution to look authentic.
 Personal recording devices are sporadically differentiated with lower resolution.
+Early 2000s color filters will often be color washed with blue-gray or orange-brown, while 2010s filters will occasionally be filtered with rosy undertones with faded shadows.

 Optionally, audio can also be filtered to mimic the sound quality of the time.